Child Support Lawyers - Joliet, IL

 Unfortunately, not all parents are willing to provide court ordered support for their children.
 Sometimes these parents refuse to pay child support and other related expenses for their children despite the court ordering these parents to pay.
-A skilled attorney like the attorneys from Henderson Law & Mediation can litigate these cases and hold these parents responsible.
+A skilled attorney like the attorneys from Henderson & Mehta Law and Mediation Center can litigate these cases and hold these parents responsible.

 Child Support Beyond Emancipation & College / Education Contribution

 In a divorce or paternity action where there is a disabled child, support for that child can extend beyond emancipation.
 A disabled child is an individual who has a major physical or mental impairment that substantially limits a major activity, has a record of such impairment, or is regarded as having an impairment.

 There is no set formula to determine how what the appropriate amount of support is for a disabled child.
 To determine the appropriate amount of support, the court reviews the (1) present and future financial resources of both parties to meet their needs, including but not limited to, savings for retirement; (2) the standard of living the child supplied have enjoyed has the marriage not been dissolved; (3) the financial resources of the child: (4) the financial or other resources provided for the child, including Supplemental Security Income, any home-based support provided and any other financial benefit provided to the non-minor disabled child.

 Parents in Illinois can be ordered to help their children pay for College or other educational pursuits.
 Parents can be required to contribute to the educational expenses of their adult children through age 23.
 In rare cases, the court can order parents to contribute beyond age 23 until age 25 when the child cannot complete their education due to a health or other legitimate concern.